gurjot06oct/Cplusplus/09 Array/04 Array Arithmetic/01 Nested Box Structure Theory.md

 - **Referencing (Going Out of a Box `&`)**: Pointing the address of the outer array that encompasses the current array or element.
 It signifies moving outward from a specific element or sub-array to access the encompassing structure.

+- **Analogous to Physical Boxes**:

+  - Each dereferencing step (`*`) is like opening a box to look inside and retrieve a value.
+  - Each Referencing step (`&`) is like closing an open box which you where observing.
-### Referencing (`&`) at the Main Frame

-- **Last Level Clarification**: At the outermost dimension (main frame), referencing (`&`) behaves uniquely because there are no further outer dimensions to reference.
+- **Referencing (`&`) at the Main Frame (Last Level)**: At the outermost dimension (main frame), referencing (`&`) behaves uniquely because there are no further outer dimensions to reference, meaning no further enclosing box to close.

-- **Address of Array and Referencing**: The address of an N-dimensional array points to the address of its first element.
-Deferencing (`*`) at each level of dimensionality returns the address of the first element within that dimension.

-- **Recursive Process**: Dereferencing continues recursively through each dimension of the array.
-At each step, it returns the address of the first element of the array at that particular dimension.
+- **Address of Array and Referencing**: Each level of dimensionality returns the base address of that dimension.
+Dereferencing continues recursively through each dimension of the array.
+At each step, it returns the base address of the array at that particular dimension.

 ## Array Structures